Traces of the Slavic deity can still be found in Prague.

 Each of the seasons in Slavic folklore is overseen by a god or goddess, though the names and attributes vary greatly from region to region.
-In Bohemia and Moravia, the female force behind winter, death and dreams is Morana, who covers the fields in a funeral shroud of ice and snow.
+In Bohemia and Moravia, the goddess of winter, death and dreams is Morana, who covers the fields in a funeral shroud of ice and snow.

 She reigns from the winter solstice to the spring equinox, roughly Dec.
 21 to March 21.
 Then Vesna, the goddess of spring and rebirth, takes over.
 Or, in some locations, the god Jarylo represents the spring, an odd example of a male figure overseeing rebirth.
 Jarylo is the son of Perun, the Slavic thunder god.
 Lelia is also mentioned as a spring goddess.